elbstack/lexoffice-client-js/README.md

 ## Examples

 All functions should be 'async' as the clients methods return promises.
-These promises are formatted by the [ts-results package](https://github.com/vultix/ts-results), for extended error handling see [Error Handling](#error-handling).
+These promises are formatted by the [ts-results package](https://github.com/vultix/ts-results), for extended error handling see [Error handling](#error-handling).

 ### Retrieve an invoice